 • Available: Sign up here

-You can choose how much money to load onto the card and your child will be cleared to make approved purchases so long as a money balance backs up the card.
+Greenlight works like a prepaid debit card.
+You can choose how much money to load onto the card and it will be cleared to make approved purchases so long as a money balance backs up the card.
+Teenagers who have jobs can add their own funds to the card as well.

-This financial product can be an effective learning tool for helping kids to understand why saving should be a priority and how to simplify paying an allowance or tracking chores.
+The Greenlight debit card for teens is a good choice for parents interested in teaching kids about money, including the importance of saving money and being prudent with their personal finances.
+It can also be used to build teenage money management skills.
+This financial product can be an effective learning tool for helping kids to understand why saving should be a priority.
+It can also be used to simplify paying an allowance or tracking chores.

 4. GoHenry